MahirR199/MahirR199/README.md

 <br />

-Hi,I'm Mahir Rahman🙌, a Web Developer, Chatbot Developer and Cloud Enthusiast.
-Apart from that I love getting involved in Competitive Programming and Problem Solving.❤✌
+Hi,I'm Mahir Rahman🙌, a Software Developer, Web Developer and Machine Learning Enthusiast.
+Apart from that I love getting involved in Problem Solving and learning new skills.❤✌

 <img align="right" alt="GIF" src="https://media.giphy.com/media/USV0ym3bVWQJJmNu3N/giphy.gif" />

-**Talking about Personal Stuffs:**
+**Talking about Personal Stuff:**

 - 🔭 I’m currently looking for Winter Internships.
 - 🌱 I’m currently learning React.
 - 👯 Aspiring Software Developer.
-- 💬 Ask me about anything , Would love to answer them.✌
+- 💬 Ask me about anything I would love to answer them.✌
 - 📫 How to reach me: Any of the Social-Media Platform